About

 Built in 1893, Via Vittorio Veneto 3 is situated in the village of Montegiovi, Mount Amiata region of Tuscany.

-The property comprises 9 internal rooms plus 2 external terrace spaces, with renovation potential for conversion into 2 separate dwellings.
+The property comprises 9 internal rooms plus 2 external terrace spaces, with renovation potential for conversion into a single dwelling (6 bed) or as 2 separate apartments with private entrance.
 This large villa totals 4 levels; with the top 2 at street level, and lower 2 accessed from the private garden at the rear.

 The Villa commands vast views over the olive fields to the north-west and also across the Val d'Orcia.
 Montegiovi is a historic, stone-built medieval village in southern Tuscany, situated in the Province of Grosseto.
 As a tranquil hamlet of Castel del Piano, it features narrow winding streets, scenic views of Monte Amiata, and an authentic atmosphere surrounded by olive groves & chestnut forest.